Mocty025/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying current directory contentsin a long format
+Displaying current directory contents in a long format